 The expansion in M2 was driven by the central bank pumping record amounts of cash into the money markets through reverse repurchase agreements, said Hu Yifan, Hong Kong-based chief economist at Haitong International Securities Group.
 New lending was below economists’ estimates, data showed last week.
 Analysts’ median forecast had been for a 13.7 percent gain in M2.

 The central bank’s Oct.
 13 report also showed the nation’s foreign-exchange reserves, the world’s largest, rose to $3.29 trillion in September from $3.24 trillion in June.

 The trade and money supply data “suggest economic momentum in China may be picking up,” said Zhang Zhiwei, chief China economist with Nomura Holdings Inc. in Hong Kong.
 “These upside surprises are consistent with other positive signals in recent weeks” indicating growth may rebound this quarter, he said.

 Shipments to the European Union fell 10.7 percent last month from a year earlier.
 At the same time, those to Southeast Asian nations jumped 25.5 percent and sales to the U.S. increased at the fastest pace in three months.

-Imports rose 2.4 percent, in line with the median economist estimate, leaving a trade surplus of $27.7 billion, the biggest since June.
+Imports (CNFRIMPY) rose 2.4 percent, in line with the median economist estimate, leaving a trade surplus of $27.7 billion, the biggest since June.